marcomorosi06/WiFiAudioStreaming-Desktop/README.md

 ---

 ## 📄 License
 This project is released under the MIT License.
-For more details, see the `LICENSE` file.
+For more details, see the `LICENSE.md` file.